-- (1) This section applies to the production of a document that is claimed to be exempt under section 28, 29A, 31 or 31A. - (2) The document may only be inspected at the premises of the agency which, or the Minister who, made the claim that the document is exempt. - (3) The Information Commissioner is not entitled to possession of, or to make copies of, the document. - (4) Despite subsections (2) and (3), at the request of the Information Commissioner, the document must be provided to the Information Commissioner for inspection by secure electronic means. - (5) If the Information Commissioner has made a request under subsection (4), after the Information Commissioner has inspected the document, the Information Commissioner must- - (a) destroy the document as soon as practicable after inspecting the document; and - (b) advise the agency or the Minister in writing that the inspection of the document has been completed and the document has been destroyed.
+- (1) This section applies to the production of a document that is claimed to be exempt under section 28, 29A, 31 or 31A. - (2) The document may only be inspected at the premises of the agency which, or the Minister who, made the claim that the document is exempt. - (3) The Information Commissioner is not entitled to possession of, or to make copies of, the document. - (4) Despite subsections (2) and (3), at the request of the Information Commissioner, the document must be provided to the Information Commissioner for inspection by secure electronic means. - (5) Subject to subsection (6), if the Information Commissioner has made a request under subsection (4), after the Information Commissioner has inspected the document, the Information Commissioner must- - (a) destroy the document as soon as practicable after inspecting the document; and - (b) advise the agency or the Minister in writing that the inspection of the document has been completed and the document has been destroyed. - (6) If it is not reasonably practicable for the Information Commissioner to comply with subsection (5)(a), the Information Commissioner must- - (a) ensure that the document is retained in a secure form; and - (b) advise the agency or the Minister in writing that the inspection of the document has been completed and the document will be retained by the Information Commissioner in a secure form.